kevinpruvost/kevinpruvost_epitech/MUL_2018/MUL_my_defender_2018/README.md

 I made a map editor, 4 different types of towers, an upgrade, sell and a free placing system (just limited to dirt paths and

-user interface), and a settings menu to modify sounds' and music's volume.
+user interface), and a settings menu to modify sounds' and music's volume and a saveable score system.

 Once again, my project was on Shrek's Universe.